tripout/Membarr/README.md

 # Plex Setup Commands:

 ```
-.setupplex
+/plexsettings setup <username> <password> <server name>
 This command is used to setup plex login.
-.plexroleadd <@role>
+/plexsettings addrole <@role>
 These role(s) will be used as the role(s) to automatically invite user to plex
-.setupplexlibs (optional)
+/plexsettings removerole <@role>
+This command is used to remove a role that is being used to automatically invite uses to plex
+/plexsettings setuplibs <libraries>
 This command is used to setup plex libraries.
 Default is set to all.
-.plexdisable
+Libraries is a comma separated list.
+/plexsettings enable
+This command enables the Plex integration (currently only enables auto-add / auto-remove)
+/plexsettings disable
 This command disables the Plex integration (currently only disables auto-add / auto-remove)
 ```

 # Jellyfin Setup Commands:
 ```
-.setupjelly
+/jellyfinsettings setup <server url> <api key>
-This command is used to setup Jellyfin API.
+This command is used to setup the Jellyfin server
-.jellyroleadd <@role>
+/jellyfinsettings addrole <@role>
 These role(s) will be used as the role(s) to automatically invite user to Jellyfin
-.setupjellylibs (optional)
+/jellyfinsettings removerole <@role>
+This command is used to remove a role that is being used to automatically invite uses to Jellyfin
+/jellyfinsettings setuplibs <libraries>
-This command is used to setup jelly libraries.
+This command is used to setup Jellyfin libraries.
 Default is set to all.
-.jellydisable
+Libraries is a comma separated list.
+/jellyfinsettings enable
+This command enables the Jellyfin integration (currently only enables auto-add / auto-remove)
+/jellyfinsettings disable
-this command disables the Jellyfin integration (currently only disables auto-add / auto-remove)
+This command disables the Jellyfin integration (currently only disables auto-add / auto-remove)
 ```

 Refer to the [Wiki](https://github.com/Sleepingpirates/Invitarr/wiki) for detailed steps.